mhaugrud/msumcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

 We then create and open what the turtle module calls a screen (we would prefer to call it a window, or in the case of this web version of Python simply a canvas), which we assign to variable `wn`.
 Every window contains a **canvas**, which is the area inside the window on which we can draw.

 In line 3 we create a turtle.
-The variable `alex` is made to refer to this turtle.
+The variable ``alex`` is made to refer to this turtle.
 These first three lines set us up so that we are ready to do some drawing.

-In lines 4-6, we instruct the **object** alex to move and to turn.
+In lines 4-6, we instruct the **object** ``alex`` to move and to turn.
 We do this by **invoking** or activating alex's **methods** --- these are the instructions that all turtles know how to respond to.
+The dot indicates that the methods invoked belong to and refer to the object ``alex``.

 .. admonition:: Modify the program ...